 I hope you have enjoyed this mini tour of our home as we prepare for this special season.
 Do pin and share to encourage others that their home doesn’t have to be magazine-worthy, just full of people and things they love.

-My front door decor has been updated and I hope to share that with you soon.
 In the meantime, be sure to sign up for my newsletter because I’ll be sharing later this week how this dresser got a new look.
+HEAD HERE.